James B. Conant: Early life and education

+Career

 In 1915, Conant entered into a business partnership with two other Harvard chemistry graduates, Stanley Pennock and Chauncey Loomis, to form the LPC Laboratories.
-They opened a plant in a one-story building in Queens, New York, where they manufactured chemicals used by the pharmaceutical industry like benzoic acid that were selling at high prices on account of the interruption of imports from Germany due to World War I. In 1916, the departure of organic chemist Roger Adams created a vacancy at Harvard that was offered to Conant.
+They opened a plant in a one-story building in Queens, New York City, where they manufactured chemicals used by the pharmaceutical industry like benzoic acid that were selling at high prices on account of the interruption of imports from Germany due to World War I. In 1916, the departure of organic chemist Roger Adams created a vacancy at Harvard that was offered to Conant.
 Since he aspired to an academic career, Conant accepted the offer and returned to Harvard.
-On November 27, 1916, an explosion killed Pennock and two others and completely destroyed the plant.
+On November 27, 1916, an explosion killed Pennock and two others and completely destroyed a subsequent and newly opened plant in Newark, New Jersey.
 A contributing cause was Conant's faulty test procedures.

+U.S. Army

-Following the United States declaration of war on Germany, Conant was commissioned as a second lieutenant in the U.S. Army Sanitary Corps on September 22, 1917.
+Following the United States declaration of war on Germany that launched U.S. involvement in World War I, Conant was commissioned as a second lieutenant in the U.S. Army Sanitary Corps on September 22, 1917.
 He went to the Camp American University, where he worked on the development of poison gases.
 Initially, his work concentrated on mustard gas, but in May 1918, Conant took charge of a unit concerned with the development of lewisite.
 He was promoted to major on July 20, 1918.
 A pilot plant was built, and then a full-scale production plant in Cleveland, but the war ended before lewisite could be used in battle.

+Harvard University professor

 Conant was appointed an assistant professor of chemistry at Harvard in 1919.
 The following year he became engaged to Richards's daughter, Grace (Patty) Thayer Richards.
 They were married in the Appleton Chapel at Harvard on April 17, 1920, and had two sons, James Richards Conant, born in May 1923, and Theodore Richards Conant, born in July 1928.